HadrienG/tutorials/docs/nanopore.md

 ## Polishing

-Since the miniasm assembly likely contains a lot if errors, we correct it with Illumina reads.
+Since the assembly likely contains a lot if errors, we correct it with Illumina reads.

 First we map the short reads against the assembly